quantling/pyndl/doc/source/development.rst

 3. Create a new release on Github of the `master` branch of the form ``vX.Y.Z`` (where ``X``, ``Y``, and ``Z`` refer to the new version).
 Add a description of the new feature or bugfix.
+For details on the version number see Versioning_ below.

 4. Pull the repository and checkout the tag and create the distribution files
    using: